johnwcowan/r7rs-work/StructuresCowan.md

 the schemas are literals or quasiquoted literals.
 They are provided so that
 an implementation can compile a constant schema into appropriate code.
-However, they may also expand directly into procedures.
+However, they may also expand directly into their `make-` equivalents.

 ## Schema